nishantdecode/nishantdecode/README.md

 <br clear="both">

 <h2 align="center">Hi 👋!
 My name is Nishant.
 I'm a senior with a strong passion for web development.
-I'm genuinely excited about the ever-evolving world of web development with innovative web
+I'm genuinely excited about the ever-evolving world of web development.

 ###